Horses, rhinos come to air cargo's aid in recession

 ABSOLUTELY PROFITABLE

-At around 30 million euros ($39.4 million) in annual sales, Lufthansa Cargo's live animal business is still small, compared to its overall sales of 1.4 billion.
+At around 30 million euros in annual sales, Lufthansa Cargo's live animal business is still small, compared to its overall sales of 1.4 billion.
 But it's "absolutely a profitable business," Heitmann said.

 Lufthansa invested at least 10 million euros in a new 4,000 square metre animal facility, the Animal Lounge opened in 2008, when its old facilities reached capacity and it was having to turn down business.